theletterf/english-lang/README.md

 English uses context-sensitive and duck typing.
 The only base types are `strings` and `numbers`, with no size limit.
 Buffer overflows are typically handled by the interpreter, which performs just-in-time (JIT) type casting and guessing.
 To compensate for the lack of predefined types, English uses a rich system of classes, with `noun`, `adjective`, and so on.

+## Documentation

+English programs are self-documenting and implement literate programming.

 ## Tooling

 Currently, the only compiler available is Wernicke.
 It requires a temporal lobe trained in social settings for at least three to four years, though better results can be achieved with training runs in excess of 30 years.